 The technical council and its first technical committees were founded by the Audio engineering Society in 1979, and standing rules covering their activities were established in 1986, with the intention of defining and consolidating the technical leadership of the Society for the benefit of the membership.
 The Technical Council consists of the Officers of the Technical Council, the Chairs of the Technical Committees, the Editor of the Journal, and as ex-officio members without vote, the other Officers of the Society.

 Officers of the Technical Council include:

-The Technical Council currently supports 23 Technical Committees representing 23 distinct fields of audio engineering theory and practice:
+The Technical Council supports 20 Technical Committees representing distinct fields of audio engineering theory and practice: